All Commissions

 IOU

-Central and eastern Arkansas, including Little Rock metro and approximately 700,000 customers
+Central and eastern Arkansas, including Little Rock metro, serving approximately 700,000 customers

 Southwestern Electric Power Company (SWEPCO)